 To start with keep in mind that the residential electricians hired by the builder will be working with a very basic lighting scheme laid out by the architect.
 That scheme is designed to provide only the barest minimums required by the spaces involved.
 If you decide to come up with your own scheme before construction starts run the new scheme past the builder and ask for a revised estimate.
 Then get a quote from an electrician regarding how much it would cost to modify the lighting scheme after the home is built.
 You might find you can actually save money doing it after the fact.

-Get a free estimate for your Dream Home Custom Lighting
+Get an estimate for your Dream Home Custom Lighting

 Finding a Balance Lighting